Diane Johnson

+Early life

+Johnson was born in Moline, Illinois.

 Career

-Johnson was born in Moline, Illinois.
-She is the author of Lulu in Marrakech (2008), L'Affaire (2003), Le Mariage (2000), and Le Divorce (1997), among other works, both fictional and non-fictional.
+Johnson is the author of Lulu in Marrakech (2008), L'Affaire (2003), Le Mariage (2000), and Le Divorce (1997), among other works, both fictional and non-fictional.
 She was a National Book Award finalist and the winner of the California Book Award gold medal for "Le Divorce."
 Her memoir Flyover Lives was released in January 2014.

 She has been a frequent contributor to The New York Review of Books since the mid-1970s.

 Johnson was teaching a seminar on Gothic novels at the University of California at Berkeley when she published her 1974 novel The Shadow Knows.
-Stanley Kubrick was impressed by her novel and in late 1976, while visiting England, she received a phone call from the director to discuss writing a screenplay for The Shining (1980).

-With filmmaker Stanley Kubrick, Johnson co-authored the screenplay to The Shining (1980), adapted from the horror novel of the same name by Stephen King.
+Stanley Kubrick was impressed by her novel and in late 1976, while visiting England, she received a phone call from the director to discuss writing a screenplay for The Shining (1980), adaptation from the horror novel of the same name by Stephen King.

 In 2003, Le Divorce, a film adaptation of her 1997 comedy of manners novel of the same name, was released, directed by James Ivory and starred Kate Hudson and Naomi Watts.